ettoma/popcornV2/README.md

 ## What does it do

 - Look up movies and add them to your watchlist.
-- Rate them after watching to create your own movie archive
+- Rate them after watching to create your personal movie archive

 ## Tech stack